mvaganov/self/RESUME.md

 * The best programmer writes the most Readable code.
 Speed is for the compiler.
 * The best code will survive long after a programmer leaves it.
 * Single Point of Truth: One complexity, One bug, One change.
+* Comments are good, code that describes itself is better.
 * Code explicit functionality rather than side effects, and /** document it */
-* Comments are good, code that describes itself is better.
 * Think about optimization now, but do the actual optimization later.
 * Just Prototype.
 And don't expect another shot at it, so make it good!
 * Refactor, Sooner rather than later; clean code grows into powerful code.
+* Target: small functions, clear names, 2 or less indentation levels
 * Disciplined, results oriented software development is always in style.
 * How most production code should be judged (in order):
   - Functionality: intended results are produced (with constraints in mind)
   - Survivability: useable again elsewhere (maintainable/readable/modular)
+  - Resource Use: resources used conservatively (Big-O, memory, threads, ...)
   - Robustness: stability with a wide range of input (no bugs)
-  - Resource Use: resources used conservatively (Big-O, memory, threads, ...)
   - Everything Else: elegance/robust-unit-tests/optimal-efficiency/...
 * The Unix way feels right (http://www.faqs.org/docs/artu/ch01s06.html)